Seirdy/seirdy.one/content/posts/website-best-practices.md

 * How to include equations in a way that maximizes compatibility and accessibility.
 * Keypad-based navigation on feature phones (c.f.
 KaiOS devices).
 * How keyboard navigation can be altered by assistive tools such as screen readers.
+* How to avoid relying too much on formatting, for user agents that display unformatted text (e.g. textual feed readers like Newsboat)
 * Keyboard-driven browsers and extensions.
 Qutebrowser, Luakit, visurf, Tridactyl, etc.
 * Avoiding `_blank` targets in URLs unless absolutely necessary.
 * Ways to improve comprehension by readers who struggle to understand non-literal language (certain manifestations of cognitive disabilities, non-native speakers unfamiliar with idioms, etc.).
 I might wait until the W3C <cite>[Personalization Help and Support 1.0](https://w3c.github.io/personalization-semantics/help/index.html)</cite> draft specification matures and its vocabularies gain adoption before going in depth.